TysonColette/AthenaFC-Database/README.md

 ## 3. Populating the Database with Artificial Data
 ### Player
 The majority of the data was designed to be as realistic as possible.
 For **Player** the aim was to design ficitonal players from all over the world and assign them a name that was suitable.
-Theres even two French players with the same name!
+There's even two French players with the same name!

 These ficional players were created by ChatGPT using GPT-4.

 Here is a sample of the **Player** data input:
 ```MySQL
 Insert into Player